Anastasia Beverly Hills vs. E.l.f. Cosmetics: How does the $6 brow gel hold up? | CNN Underscored

 After using bar soap to shape brows became a viral beauty hack (aka the soap brows trend), brands started coming out with their own soap-free products to achieve the same effect.
 Enter Anastasia Beverly Hills’ Brow Freeze and E.l.f.
 Cosmetics’ Brow Lift (Note: E.l.f also makes a Soap Brow wax, but Brow Lift is the comparable product to Brow Freeze, and not to mention, much more popular.)
 Brow Freeze and Brow Lift have quickly become go-to brow-shaping products — but with one key difference.
 The E.l.f.
 Cosmetics option is a fraction of the cost of Anastasia’s sculpting wax.

-Through testing them side-by-side, I found out if the cheap alternative lives up to expectations, or if you’re better off spending on the luxury brow product.
+Through testing them side-by-side, I found out whether the cheap alternative lives up to expectations, or if you’re better off spending on the luxury brow product.

 One of founder Anastasia Soare's favorite brow products, this clear wax gives all-day, flake-free hold for any brow type.